Ifhezu/TaskManX/README.md

 **## Contact**

-For any inquiries or feedback, please contact akira_6606 on Discord.
+For any inquiries or feedback, please contact me on Discord.